The Quadratic and Cubic Characters of 2: The Cubic Character of 2

-Notice that $(\pi/2)_{3}=1$, i.e. $\pi$ is a cubic residue modulo $2$, if and only if the congruence $x^{3}\equiv \pi\pmod{2}$ is solvable.
+Notice that $(\pi/2)_{3}=1$, i.e., $\pi$ is a cubic residue modulo $2$, if and only if the congruence $x^{3}\equiv \pi\pmod{2}$ is solvable.
 This congruence is solvable, however, if and only if $\pi\equiv 1\pmod{2}$, because $\pi$ would no longer be prime if $\pi\equiv 0\pmod{2}$.
 Therefore $(\pi/2)_{3}=1$ if and only if $\pi\equiv 1\pmod{2}$.
 Similarly, we have that $(2/\pi)_{3}=1$ if and only if $\pi\equiv 1\pmod{2}$.
 In either case, we thus have that the congruence $x^{3}\equiv 2\pmod{\pi}$ is solvable if and only if $\pi\equiv 1\pmod{2}$. \end{proof}

 The importance of Lemma \ref{Lemma: pi=1 mod 2 for x^3=2 mod pi to be solvable} is that it reduces the problem to only considering some rational cases, so it is fundamental to proving Theorem \ref{Theorem: MAIN THEOREM}.
 We are now in the final stretch.
-Euler's conjectures regarding the cubic residuacity of special integers only appeared posthumously in his \textit{Tractatus} \cite{euler1849tractatus}, which was published in 1849, despite the fact that the contents were originally written between 1748 and 1750.
-The history of who initially proved the rule is complex, as Gauss produced many relevant notes that were published posthumously.
+Euler's conjectures regarding the cubic residuacity of special integers only appeared posthumously in his \textit{Tractatus} \cite{euler1849tractatus}, which was published in 1849 despite the fact that the contents were originally written between 1748 and 1750.
+The history of who proved the rule first is complex as Gauss produced many relevant informal notes that were only published posthumously, but other mathematicians also published proofs throughout Gauss' lifetime.
 However, Gauss did manage to evaluate the cubic and biquadratic characters of 2 in his sketches \cite{gauss1900werke8article} using the incredibly important ideas from Theorem \ref{Theorem: exist unique integers st A^2+27B^2=4p}, just as we do now.